eriknomitch/ofe/README.md

 The primary keys define "groups" which you can pass to `ofe` (see Usage).

 Within groups, you can define keys:
-* `"extensions":` Searches your entire current directory for files with that extension to edit.
+* `"extensions":` Recursively searches your entire current directory for files with that extension to edit.
 * `"files":` Either relative paths to files you want to open for editing or paths with globbing.
 * `"exclusions":` Exclude any files starting with the exclusion paths specified.
 * `"first_file":` Ensure that this file path is the first argument to your editor.